5levic/Data_Science_portfolio/README.md

 # Data Science Portfolio
-The repository contains portfolio of data science projects completed by me for self learning presented in the form of Jupyter Notebooks.
+The repository contains portfolio of data science projects completed by me for self learning purpose.
+The projects are presented in the form of Jupyter Notebooks.

 ## Contents